ray-ers/ray-ers.github.io/_atelier_items/porto.md

 location: "Porto"
 date: "July 2023"
 order: 5
 description: "We are all building a narrative.
-Every photograph we take, every project we undertake, and every story we tell about ourselves is a sentence in that narrative.
+Every photograph we capture, every project we undertake, and every story we tell about ourselves is a sentence in that narrative.
 The crucial question, then, is one of origin: are we writing for an audience or for ourselves?
 Does joy spring from within our own hearts, or from the fleeting praise of strangers?

 A meaningful narrative is always built on an honest cause, not just a hunt for personal glory or outward validation.
 We see the alternative in soulless photography taken only for likes, and in application essays that read like a shallow list of accomplishments.
 They are scenes without a plot.